Orbicularis oculi muscle

-The orbicularis oculi is a muscle in the face that closes the eyelids.
+The orbicularis oculi is a sphincter-like muscle in the face that closes the eyelids.
 It arises from the nasal part of the frontal bone, from the frontal process of the maxilla in front of the lacrimal groove, and from the anterior surface and borders of a short fibrous band, the medial palpebral ligament.

 From this origin, the fibers are directed laterally, forming a broad and thin layer, which occupies the eyelids or palpebræ, surrounds the circumference of the orbit, and spreads over the temple, and downward on the cheek.

 Structure

 There are at least 3 clearly defined sections of the orbicularis muscle.
 However, it is not clear whether the lacrimal section is a separate section, or whether it is just an extension of the preseptal and pretarsal sections.

 Orbital orbicularis

 The orbital portion is thicker and of a reddish color; its fibers form a complete ellipse without interruption at the lateral palpebral commissure; the upper fibers of this portion blend with the frontalis and corrugator.